PietroValente/TELCO-Websites-databases2/README.md

         Username: your username <br>
         Password: your password

-    - Finish (If you have any problems, in particular with the driver setup, look in the appropriate section in the Configuration/SoftwareInstallationGuide.pdf file)
+    - Finish (if you have any problems, in particular with the driver setup, look in the appropriate section in the Configuration/SoftwareInstallationGuide.pdf file)

 ## Team
 - Pietro Valente